cedricongjh/tempManager/README.md

 an open source project maintained by the Chrome DevTools team.

 # Usage
 1. Replace YOUR_USERNAME_HERE AND YOUR_PASSWORD_HERE in main.js.
+(UserName: nusstu\E0000001)

 2. Open a CLI, and change the working directory to the cloned repo.

+3. Run "yarn" to install the required packages.

-3. Use the command "node main".
+4. Run the command "node main".

-4. A screenshot similar to "example_screenshot.png" should be saved in the same directory.
+5. A screenshot similar to "example_screenshot.png" should be saved in the same directory.